Wiibuntu/Ubuntu-16.04-Wii/README.md

 This versions actually build somewhat off of [Wii-Linux-NGX](https://github.com/neagix/wii-linux-ngx) But this version uses the same bootloader with a different kernel, a newer one.
 And it also boots Ubuntu 16 instead of Debian 8.

-Kernel branch used is Version 4.4 from https://github.com/Wii-Linux/wii-linux-ngx which is forked from the original [NGX repo](https://github.com/neagix/wii-linux-ngx).
+Kernel branches used in this is v4.4, v4.5, and v4.9 from https://github.com/Wii-Linux/wii-linux-ngx which is forked from the original [NGX repo](https://github.com/neagix/wii-linux-ngx).

 # What You Need

 Wii with Homebrew Channel

-USB Flash Drive (8gb or more for Lubuntu) (4gb or more for Others)
+USB Flash Drive (16gb or more for Lubuntu, 8gb or more for Server Image)

 SD card (1gb more more)